Jennifer Love Hewitt: 1995–1999: Rise to stardom

-Steady film work, 2000–2004
+2000–2004: Steady film work

 In The Audrey Hepburn Story (2000), a biographical drama television film based on the life of actress and humanitarian Audrey Hepburn, Hewitt starred as the title role and served as an executive producer.
 She had been recommended for the role by director Steven Robman, who had previously directed her in Party of Five.
 The production aired as a three-hour film on ABC on March 27, 2000, and drew mixed reviews.
 Entertainment Weekly wrote that Hewitt had "guts" to take on the role and called her "excellent at conveying Hepburn's studied modesty", while The Baltimore Sun review stated: "What's impossibly wrong with this film is that Hewitt has no physical grace while Hepburn was the very embodiment of it".

-Hewitt starred alongside Sigourney Weaver in the romantic comedy Heartbreakers (2001), playing a mother-daughter team setting up an elaborate con to swindle wealthy men out of their money.
+Hewitt starred alongside Sigourney Weaver in the romantic comedy Heartbreakers (2001), playing a mother–daughter team setting up an elaborate con to swindle wealthy men out of their money.
 Roger Ebert noted that Hewitt "spends the entire film with her treasures on display, maybe as product placement for the Wonderbra", while BBC.com asserted: "Hewitt though, lacks the necessary duplicity for her character and is too patently agreeable to bitch convincingly, ultimately reducing her to eye-candy among the professionals.
 Still, she has the right cleavage for the role, and there's sure to be legions of men thankful for that alone".

-The film made a moderate US$57.7 million globally.
+The film made a moderate US $57.7 million globally.

 Hewitt starred as a genius scientist with aspirations of field work, alongside Jackie Chan, in the action comedy The Tuxedo (2002).
 Robert Koehler of Variety noted that Hewitt "has displayed a Chan-like sweetness herself in past roles" and was disappointed that her character is "a haggling, high-strung shrew who's instantly repellent" rather than an amusing sidekick as Chan has had in other Hollywood films.
-The film made US$104.4 million worldwide.
+The film made US $104.4 million worldwide.
 In 2002, she also lent her voice for two direct-to-DVD animated films —The Hunchback of Notre Dame II and The Adventures of Tom Thumb and Thumbelina.

 In 2004, Hewitt starred as a musician in the romantic fantasy drama If Only, the love interest of Ebenezer Scrooge in the television film A Christmas Carol, and Dr. Liz Wilson in the live-action comedy Garfield.
-With a worldwide gross of US$200 million, Garfield became Hewitt's highest-grossing film to date.
+With a worldwide gross of US $200 million, Garfield became Hewitt's highest-grossing film to date.